 25 With the merciful you will show yourself merciful.

-With the perfect man, you will show yourself perfect.
+With the blameless, you will show yourself blameless.

 26 With the pure, you will show yourself pure.

 With the crooked you will show yourself shrewd.

 27 For you will save the afflicted people,